scolapicchioni/blazor/Lab02/readme.md

 ## The Update Page

-Last but not least, let's think about the update page, which is a mix between the Details and the Upload.
+Last but not least, let's think about the `UpdatePhoto.razor` page, which is a mix between the Details and the Upload.

 It is similar to the Details because it needs to know which photo to show; it's similar to the Upload because it contains a form bound to the photo.
 The difference is that the save button invokes the `UpdateAsync` instead of the `UploadAsync`: